pantheon-systems/documentation/source/content/guides/decoupled-sites/03-starter-kits.md

 ## Create the CMS Backend

-You can create a decoupled site using a Pantheon starter kit.
-Choose from either a WordPress or Drupal CMS and connect it to the frontend application to create a site.
+You can create a Fron-End Site by configuring your Dashboard Upstream or by using a Pantheon starter kit.
+Choose either a WordPress or Drupal CMS and connect it to the frontend application to create a site.
 The following configurations exist for the starter kit templates:

 * [Drupal and Next.js](https://github.com/pantheon-systems/decoupled-drupal-recommended) - This configuration supports server-side rendering.
 * [WordPress and Gatsby](https://github.com/pantheon-systems/decoupled-wordpress-recommended) - This configuration supports static site generation.